 3. You can click Assessments drop-down and select the assessment you want to grade by ticking the corresponding checkbox.

-4. Similarly, click Rubric Criteria drop-down and select the rubric criteria by ticking the corresponding checkbox.
-Once the filtering action is completed, you will see the list of assessments with that specific rubric criteria attached.
+4. Similarly, click Rubric Criteria drop-down and select the rubric by ticking the corresponding checkbox.
+Once the filtering action is completed, you will see the list of assessments with that specific rubric attached.

 5. Click on the mark cell next to the learner name for a rubric enabled assessment.

 6. Clicking the mark cell will open up the rubric popover showing the rubric criterion and scales.
 Select the appropriate scale from the popover.
 The moment you select a scale, corresponding mark of that scale gets updated automatically.